No.1 central document pushes rural vitalization

 In this latest document, the strategy was described as a "historic task" essential to accomplishing China's modernization goals and building a moderately prosperous society, the Xinhua News Agency reported.

-The "No.1 central document" is consistent with Chinese President Xi Jinping's speech at the annual central conference on rural work in December 2017.
+The document is consistent with Chinese President Xi Jinping's speech at the annual central conference on rural work in December 2017.
 The conference sets rural vitalization as "a top priority task" for Party committees, Wen Tiejun, a professor at the School of Agriculture and Rural Development of Renmin University of China, told the Global Times on Sunday.

 Wen said the document can be seen as "a major strategic shift" on agriculture, which emphasizes the need to improve the social status of farmers by establishing a sustainable and innovative industry.